 Fiscal

-Head Start is funded with federal, and state dollars.
-Our recent financial audit was completed May 2023.
-NWCA has implemented the recommendations noted in our audit.
+Head Start is funded with federal and state dollars.
+Our recent financial audit was completed in May 2023.
+NWCA has implemented the Corrective Action Plan noted in the agency's audit, with a completion date of August 31, 2023.